TsembA/m3-Git/README.md

 ### Basic Concepts of Version Control

 * Version Control keeps a history of changes
-* Every code change and file is tracked!
+* Every code change and file is tracked
 * You can revert commits
 * Each change labelled with commit message